cross-platform/icloud-for-linux/README.md

     make-parameters: ["FLAVOR=qt5"]
 ```

-This desktop launcher is used to call qmlscene. qmlscene is part of the Qt UI development toolkit. qmlscene is used to run mock-ups of QML files, the Qt markup language.
-There is no separate C++ (or Python) code you would normally expect to see with a full-fledged Qt application.
+Back in our original shell script desktop launcher is used to call qmlscene. qmlscene is part of the Qt UI development toolkit. qmlscene is used to run mock-ups of QML files, the Qt markup language.
+There is no separate C++ (or Python) code here you would normally expect to see with a full-fledged Qt application.
 The logic of the app is embedded in JavaScript embedded in the QML and how Snapcraft itself simply works. qmlscene is called with --scaling to enable scaling on HiDPI displays.

-qmlscene parses [unofficial-webapp-office.qml](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/unofficial-webapp-office.qml).
+We tell qmlscene to parse [unofficial-webapp-office.qml](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/unofficial-webapp-office.qml).
 The QML draws a basic window, embeds a WebKit engine in it (these dependencies are fulfilled by the staged packages in snapcraft.yaml), handles two command-line variables passed to it: the name of the website and it's URL:

 ```
 Window {